Looking for the best things to do in Lagos, Nigeria?

 Founded by the legendary Oyenike Monica Okundaye (whom I’m pictured with above), the Lagos outpost of the Nike Art Centres is something akin to an art gallery, an artist retreat and workshop, and a home rolled into one.

-Inside, you’ll find Nigerian artists, sculptors, and craftsmen honing their skills, several levels filled to the brim with one of the largest collections of African art on the continent, and – if you’re lucky – even Nike herself.
+Inside the Nike Centre for Art and Culture, you’ll find Nigerian artists, sculptors, and craftsmen honing their skills, several levels filled to the brim with one of the largest collections of African art on the continent, and – if you’re lucky – even Nike herself.